jayanti-prajapati/cds-ecommerce-/vendure-storefront/README.md

 STRIPE_PUBLISHABLE_KEY=pk_test_...
 ```

-**Important note**: There's a race condition between Stripe redirecting a customer to the confirmation page and the webhook receiving the confirmation in the Vendure backend.
+**Important note**: There's a race condition between Stripe redirecting a customer to the confirmation page and the webhook receiving the confirmation in the Coozmoo backend.
 As this condition is not very distinguishable from other potential issues, it is currently addressed by implementing a very simple retry system of 5 retries every 2.5s You can tweak these settings in the [CheckoutConfirmation route](./app/routes/checkout/confirmation.%24orderCode.tsx).

 ### Braintree integration

 This repo has built-in Braintree integration.
-To enable it, ensure that your Vendure server is set up with
+To enable it, ensure that your Coozmoo server is set up with
 the [BraintreePlugin](https://docs.vendure.io/reference/core-plugins/payments-plugin/braintree-plugin/).

 Currently, `storeCustomersInBraintree` has to be set to `true` in plugin options.